Mohammad-Ali-Rauf/mern-nextjs_edu-errors/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Make your changes and commit them with descriptive messages.
-4. Push your branch and open a Pull Request against the `main` branch.
+4. Push your branch and open a Pull Request against the `master` branch.

 Please ensure your code adheres to the coding standards and includes tests where applicable.